nickcuenca/credential-vault-cli/README.md

 - **Master Password Encryption** – Your vault is protected using AES-256
 - **Add Credentials** – Store site, username, and password securely
 - **Retrieve Credentials** – Get your saved credentials using the `get` command
+- **Delete Credentials** – Remove a site’s credentials from your encrypted vault
+- **List Stored Sites** – View all site names currently stored in your vault
+- **Copy Passwords to Clipboard** – Use the `copy` command to safely copy a stored password
 - **Command Line Interface** – Built with `Click` for clean prompts and options
 - **Encrypted Vault File** – Data is saved in `vault.json.enc`, fully encrypted